Findus23/docs/docs/concepts/transactions.rst

          label = "Groceries\n- €4,24";
          node [fontname = "helvetica", fontsize=11, shape=rounded, style=filled];
          edge [fontname = "helvetica", fontsize=11];

          a[label="- € 2,95", color=grey33, fontcolor=red, fontname = "helvetica bold",style=dashed, shape=ellipse];
          b[label="- € 1,29", color=grey33, fontcolor=red, fontname = "helvetica bold",style=dashed, shape=ellipse];
          c[label="Super Market", color=burlywood1];
          a -> c[label="Aspirin"];
          b -> c[label="Bread"];
     }

    }

 Any time you create a deposit, transfer or a withdrawal, Firefly III allows you to **split** a transaction into multiple parts.
 When you do this, you can:

 - Assign part of an expense to a budget;
-- Assign different revenue accounts to parts of of a deposit.
+- Assign different revenue accounts to parts of a deposit.
 - Categorize money differently.

 You can split your entire groceries-receipt into small "sub"-transactions.
 You can specify each component of your salary.